tt1pjm/pinetime-rust-riot/README.md

 The firmware is __built automatically__ in the GitHub Cloud.

-Just fork this repo, enable GitHub Actions, update the source code and the built firmware will be available for download under __"Actions"__.
+Just fork this repo in GitHub, click `Actions` to enable GitHub Actions, update the source code and the built firmware will be available for download under `Actions`.

 The Automated Build is performed according to the following __GitHub Actions Workflow__...